jtribe/ghostrunner/README.md

 Ghostrunner is a command-line application that can create Ghost blogs, and provides OS-specific service wrappers (upstart, launchctl or initctl) so that the server is started on system startup.

+See [this blog article](http://blog.jtribe.com.au/ghost-blog-on-aws/) for detailed setup instructions for AWS.

 ## Usage

 ```sh